Financial Hacks for College Students

 It might look straightforward, but some of us fail to distinguish necessities from wants.
 While in college, I avoided this problem by crafting a list of basic needs and what I deemed I could forego.

-Some of the essential needs are food, internet, school supplies, books, toiletries, rent, utilities, cell phone, medicine, car insurance, gas, and health insurance, so I always made sure that I had enough money put aside to ensure that I could pay for these things.
+Some of the essential needs are food, internet, school supplies, books, toiletries, rent, utilities, cell phone (as well as any extras you may wish to get for it, such as one of the best vpn for iphone services for extra security), medicine, car insurance, gas, and health insurance, so I always made sure that I had enough money put aside to ensure that I could pay for these things.
 I dread to think about what would’ve happened if I found myself short of money one day.
 With that being said, it’s also very likely that college students will be required to pay a lot more for their insurance because of age and lack of driving experience, hence why I always made sure I asked what’s the cheapest car insurance policy out there and where can I find them so I could reduce the costs of this pretty important necessity.
 So, saving in other areas became really useful too.
 Anything that didn’t fit here was deemed luxurious.
 I spent my primary cash on these needs, and any extra money was repurposed for wants.

 College provides us with freedom from many things.
 One of them being free from financial dependency.
 The only way we can survive with no help from our parents is by getting a job.
 Although it isn’t a mean feat, working while studying has many benefits.